evmos/docs/docs/protocol/concepts/accounts.md

 ## Representing Accounts

-The terms "account" and "address" are often used interchangably to describe crypto wallets.
+The terms "account" and "address" are often used interchangeably to describe crypto wallets.
 In the Cosmos SDK, an account designates a pair of public key (PubKey) and private key (PrivKey).
-The derivitation path defines what the private key, public key, and address would be.
+The derivation path defines what the private key, public key, and address would be.

 The PubKey can be derived to generate various addresses in different formats, which are used to identify users (among other parties) in the application.
-A common address form for Cosmos chains is the bech32 to format (e.g. `evmos1...`).
+A common address form for Cosmos chains is the bech32 format (e.g. `evmos1...`).
 Addresses are also associated with messages to identify the sender of the message.

 The PrivKey is used to generate digital signatures to prove